Lumi-supercomputer/LUMI-training-materials/docs/1day-20230921/02_CPE.md

 The version numbering of the CCE currently follows the major versions of the Clang compiler used.
 The support for C and C++ language standards corresponds to that of Clang.
-The Fortran compiler uses a frontend developed by HPE Cray, but an LLVM-based backend.
+The Fortran compiler uses a frontend and optimiser developed by HPE Cray, but an LLVM-based code generator.
 The compiler supports most of Fortran 2018 (ISO/IEC 1539:2018).
 The CCE Fortran compiler is known to be very strict with language standards.
 Programs that use GNU or Intel extensions will usually fail to compile, and unfortunately since many developers only test with these